Trusted

 What is Taproot for Bitcoin?

-In terms of Bitcoin, Taproot is what’s considered a soft fork.
+In terms of Bitcoin, Taproot is a soft fork.
 This essentially means it’s a backward-compatible upgrade.
-It can include new transaction types, security features, and many other types of upgrades.
+It includes new transaction types, security features, and many other types of upgrades.

 What separates a soft fork from a hard fork is that only a network majority must agree to upgrade for it to come into effect.
 With a hard fork, the entire network must agree, making previous blocks entirely invalid.

-Now that this has been established, understand that Bitcoin is not a private network.
+Now, it is time to understand that Bitcoin is not a private network.
 Transactions made on the Bitcoin blockchain can be viewed by basically anyone, considering it is a public ledger.
 Some crypto enthusiasts are not a fan of this, considering a big blockchain mantra is anonymity.
-While there are ways around this, these methods are generally a pain and not very mainstream friendly at all.
+While there are ways around this, these methods are generally a pain and not very mainstream-friendly at all.
 Examples are coin mixing and using Tor, among others.
 Many believe there should be a more integrated solution.
 This is what Taproot is for.

 Put simply, the upgrade has three parts: Tapscript, Schnorr signatures, and Taproot itself.
 The Bitcoin Improvement Proposals (BIP), namely BIP 340, 341, and 342, introduce each of these parts.